Your money-making expert. Financial journalist, TV and radio personality.

-Being an Avon Representative is not just for yummy mummies.
+Being an Avon Lady is not just for yummy mummies.
 More and more men are getting into selling cosmetics around the neighbourhood (although they tend to call themselves Avon Representatives).
 Some professionals also run their Avon businesses to supplement their income.

-If you would like to run your own business and you have an interest in cosmetics, check it out.
+If you would like to run your own business and you have an interest in cosmetics, read on below!

 - What does an ‘Avon Lady’ actually do?